 Although documentation of pneumococcal disease in children is limited in low-resource countries, several studies have estimated the extent of disease in Africa generally, and in The Gambia specifically.
-The studies conducted prior to the introduction of pneumococcal conjugate vaccine (PCV) have estimated rates of IPD to be as much as 10-fold higher in The Gambia and other African countries than in the developed world.
-Based on 2 studies conducted during the period 1988 through 1994, the incidence of invasive pneumococcal disease in The Gambia was estimated to be at least 500 per 100,000 in children in their first year of life, and 250 per 100,000 in children less than 5 years of age.
-The importance of IPD in The Gambia was also highlighted in a randomized, placebo-controlled, double-blind trial of a 9-valent PCV conducted in the Upper and Central River Divisions of the country between 2000 and 2004: the incidence of IPD due to all serotypes in the placebo arm of the study was 380 per 100,000, versus 190 per 100,000 in the vaccine arm.
-A recently published population-based surveillance study conducted in the Upper River Region of The Gambia between May 2008 and December 2014 found that, after the introduction of PCV, the incidence of IPD decreased from 253 to 113 cases per 100,000 population among children aged 2-23 months old.

-Though there are more than 90 serotypes of S. pneumoniae, a small percentage are responsible for the large majority of cases of IPD.
-There are important regional differences in the dominant diseasecausing serotypes (or serogroups); in particular, serotypes 1 and 5 account for a much larger percentage of IPD in the developing world.
-Serogroups 14, 6, 19, 18, 9, 23, and 7 are responsible for roughly 85% of IPD in the developed world, whereas the dominant serotypes causing IPD in Africa, Asia, and Latin America are 1, 2, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F (Table 1).
+The studies conducted prior to the introduction of pneumococcal conjugate vaccine (PCV) have estimated rates of IPD to be as much as 10-fold higher in The Gambia and other African countries than in the developed world.^{6,7,8} Based on 2 studies conducted during the period 1988 through 1994, the incidence of invasive pneumococcal disease in The Gambia was estimated to be at least 500 per 100,000 in children in their first year of life, and 250 per 100,000 in children less than 5 years of age.9 The importance of IPD in The Gambia was also highlighted in a randomized, placebo-controlled, double-blind trial of a 9-valent PCV conducted in the Upper and Central River Divisions of the country between 2000 and 2004: the incidence of IPD due to all serotypes in the placebo arm of the study was 380 per 100,000, versus 190 per 100,000 in the vaccine arm.10 A recently published population-based surveillance study conducted in the Upper River Region of The Gambia between May 2008 and December 2014 found that, after the introduction of PCV, the incidence of IPD decreased from 253 to 113 cases per 100,000 population among children aged 2-23 months old.11 causing serotypes (or serogroups); in particular, serotypes 1 and 5 account for a much larger percentage of IPD in the developing world.
+Serogroups 14, 6, 19, 18, 9, 23, and 7 are responsible for roughly 85% of IPD in the developed world, whereas the dominant serotypes causing IPD in Africa, Asia, and Latin America are 1, 2, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F (Table 1).12